 - 2 desired locations for working

-Women also had to present their medical certificate, along with two character references.
+Women had to present their medical certificate, along with two character references.
 A check also had to be made to ensure that women was not already in reserved occupations (jobs that were essential to war).
-Around 1 in 4 applicants were successful according to Sackville West.

-If successful, women received the Women’s Land Army brooch.
+If successful, their name was then added to the country register, where the WLA then matched them up with a local farmer.
+Women also received the Women’s Land Army badge.
 Once the war had started, women had to pledge themselves for the duration of the war.
-Their name was then added to the country register, where efforts were made to match them up with a local farmer.